Sphonic/sphonic-phantom/README.md

 * Make it easier to externalize configuration
 * Make it easier to use different configurations in test and production environments
 * Make it easier to configure the underlying Cassandra driver
-* Avoid fragile magic that has proven to not work reliably in the old modules
+* Avoid fragile magic that has proven to not work reliably in the old modules (e.g. the attempts to detect a running Cassandra)
 * Avoid unnecessary dependencies (e.g. the old modules always pull in Zookeeper dependencies, no matter if you actually want to use it)
 * Avoid code quality issues of the original modules, namely:
     * Messy naming and packaging
     * Unnecessary mutability
-    * Both too much and too little separation of concerns in various parts of the old modules
     * Broken lifecycle management (e.g. in broken logic to attempt to recreate a closed Cluster instance)
     * Broken contracts (e.g. each Connector trait allows to define a keySpace, but only one of them will "win")
+    * Both too much and too little separation of concerns in various parts of the old modules (e.g. too much in extensive delegation between multiple trait hierarchies that primarily deal with simply providing a Session, too little in entangling Zookeeper lookup logic with general Cluster creation)
     * Dead code